 3. Purchase Equipment

 From hair dryers to shampoo bowls, reception desks, product display cases, and much more, running a successful hair salon requires equipment.
 Financing can help you pay for whatever equipment you need to run your business.
-Plus, if you only need the funds to purchase equipment, equipment financing can be a great way to cover the cost.
+Plus, if you only need the funds to purchase equipment, you can pursue equipment financing to cover the cost.
+In addition to typical hair salon equipment, it's likely that you'll need health and safety equipment to operate during this time.
+Many hair salon owners are using working capital to pay for face shields, dividers, air purifiers, masks, and other safety measures.
+If your business currently can't afford these costs, it may be the right time to submit a loan application.

 4. Cover Marketing Expenses

 While there’s plenty of opportunity for success in the hair salon market, there’s also stiff competition.
 For this reason, your marketing is often a key component of your long-term success.
-Despite this, salon owners often skimp on their marketing budget because they don’t have the funds.
-You can set yourself apart from the competition by using the proceeds of a business loan to afford salon marketing ideas without taking away from other parts of the business.
+Despite this, salon owners often skimp on their marketing budget because they don’t have the necessary funds in their bank account.
+You can set yourself apart from the competition by using the proceeds of a business loan to afford salon marketing ideas without taking away cash flow from other parts of the business.

 5. Acquire an Established Salon